 The Total Cost of Forming and Maintaining a Business in Indiana

 In addition to the costs of a business formation service or hiring an attorney (which are optional, as we’ve discussed), there are quite a few other required and optional expenses when forming and maintaining an Indiana business.
 You cannot form an LLC in Indiana without first filing the Articles of Organization, which is the document that officially registers your business within the state.
-Indiana requires a modest $100 fee for this filing.
+Indiana requires a modest $100 fee for this filing ($95 if you file online).
 If you would rather form a corporation, you’ll need to file the Articles of Incorporation instead.
 Unlike a lot of states, Indiana does not charge more for corporations; it has the same $100 filing fee.

-But no matter what business type you form, you will need to file the Biennial Report.
-Most states require this filing every year, but Indiana saves you money by only requiring it every other year.
+But no matter what business type you form, you will need to file the Business Entity Report.
+Most states require this type of filing every year, but Indiana saves you money by only requiring it every other year.
 If you file online, the fee is just $32; mail-order filings cost a bit more at $50.

 And of course, you’ll be responsible for business taxes.
 Indiana is a pretty tax-friendly state, with one of the lowest personal income taxes in the nation and a lower-than-average corporate income tax.
 But Indiana’s lower rates aside, your business will also have to pay federal taxes, along with several others.
 For instance, if you have employees, you’ll pay unemployment insurance tax.
 If you sell goods or services, you’ll pay sales and use tax.
 Depending on the nature of your business, there could be other taxes required, so check with the Indiana Department of Revenue to make sure.